SoftwareAG/c8y-docs/content/concepts/platform-sla.md

     * Regular backups are maintained with a 30-day retention period, a Recovery Time Objective (RTO) of 12 hours, and a Recovery Point Objective (RPO) of 24 hours.
     * {{< company-c8y >}} conducts regular drills to validate its disaster recovery procedures.
 * **API compatibility management:** The platform maintains compatibility of APIs as outlined in its[ Compatibility policy](/concepts/compatibility-policy/).
 Transport protocols are managed in accordance with this policy, ensuring consistent and reliable API interactions.
-* **Data ownership and portability:** As the data processor, {{< product-c8y-iot >}} ensures that customers retain full ownership of their data.
-Customers can export their data at any time using the provided APIs, ensuring control and flexibility over their information.
+* **Data ownership and portability:** As the data processor, {{< product-c8y-iot >}} ensures that Customer retains full ownership of their data.
+Customer can export their data at any time using the provided APIs, ensuring control and flexibility over their information.
 * **Continuous maintenance and upgrades:** The platform undergoes regular maintenance and upgrades to ensure optimal performance and security.
-These upgrades happen transparently and without involving Customers.
+These upgrades happen transparently and without involving Customer.

-For some customers with legacy service agreements, these features may differ in accordance with the terms of their original agreements.
+For customers with legacy service agreements, these features may differ in accordance with the terms of their original agreements.

 ### Customer responsibilities

-As a customer of the {{< product-c8y-iot >}} platform, we request your acknowledgment of the following responsibilities to ensure the continued security, performance, and efficiency of the service:
+As a Customer of the {{< product-c8y-iot >}} platform, we request your acknowledgment of the following responsibilities to ensure the continued security, performance, and efficiency of the service:

-##### **Security Management**
+##### **Security management**

-* **Device security:** While the {{< product-c8y-iot >}} platform provides robust security measures, the customer is responsible for the security of devices and device credentials. {{< company-c8y >}} cannot be held liable for any leaked credentials from devices.
-The customer acknowledges that communication protocols and ciphers may require periodic updates to address evolving security threats.
+* **Device security:** While the {{< product-c8y-iot >}} platform provides robust security measures, Customer is responsible for the security of devices and device credentials. {{< company-c8y >}} cannot be held liable for any leaked credentials from devices.
+Customer acknowledges that communication protocols and ciphers may require periodic updates to address evolving security threats.
 This may necessitate updates to the devices themselves.
-* **End user access security:** To protect the integrity of the cloud platform, customers are encouraged to educate their users on secure usage practices, such as implementing multi-factor authentication.
-The customer is responsible for managing user credentials, and {{< company-c8y >}} cannot be held responsible for any compromised credentials.
+* **End user access security:** To protect the integrity of the cloud platform, Customer is encouraged to educate users on secure usage practices, such as implementing multi-factor authentication.
+Customer is responsible for managing user credentials, and {{< company-c8y >}} cannot be held responsible for any compromised credentials.
-* **Certificate management:** The customer is responsible for monitoring the expiration of their certificates.
-Expired certificates can result in service unavailability for the associated clients, and the customer expressly acknowledges this responsibility.
+* **Certificate management:** Customer is responsible for monitoring the expiration of their certificates.
+Expired certificates can result in service unavailability for the associated clients, and Customer expressly acknowledges this responsibility.
 * **Library updates:** Customers utilizing {{< company-c8y >}}-provided libraries to build their own applications are responsible for ensuring these libraries are kept up to date with respect to security.
-In the event of a security vulnerability or other critical update, it is the customer's responsibility to implement the necessary updates in their applications to maintain the integrity and security of their systems. {{< company-c8y >}} cannot be held liable for any security issues arising from outdated libraries in customer applications.
+In the event of a security vulnerability or other critical update, it is Customer's responsibility to implement the necessary updates in their applications to maintain the integrity and security of their systems. {{< company-c8y >}} cannot be held liable for any security issues arising from outdated libraries in Customer applications.

 ##### **Capacity management**

 * **Scalability considerations:** While the {{< product-c8y-iot >}} platform is designed to be scalable, it may not be able to accommodate sudden, extreme capacity demands (for example, all devices attempting to connect simultaneously after a connectivity outage, or all devices being upgraded at the same time).
-The customer acknowledges that such requests may be delayed or declined by the platform to maintain overall service stability.
-The customer is advised to implement an [exponential backoff strategy](https://en.wikipedia.org/wiki/Exponential_backoff).
+Customer acknowledges that such requests may be delayed or declined by the platform to maintain overall service stability.
+Customer is advised to implement an [exponential backoff strategy](https://en.wikipedia.org/wiki/Exponential_backoff).
-* **Soft limits:** The customer acknowledges the existence of "soft limits" as documented in the {{< product-c8y-iot >}} documentation [here](/concepts/limits/).
-These limits are not strictly enforced but exceeding them may lead to a reduced service level, and the customer is advised to operate within these guidelines.
+* **Soft limits:** Customer acknowledges the existence of "soft limits" as documented in the {{< product-c8y-iot >}} documentation [here](/concepts/limits/).
+These limits are not strictly enforced but exceeding them may lead to a reduced service level, and Customer is advised to operate within these guidelines.
-* **Data retention management:** Data storage is included as part of the customer’s subscription.
-The customer is responsible for configuring appropriate data retention rules within the {{< product-c8y-iot >}} Administration application, balancing their specific use case requirements with budgetary considerations.
+* **Data retention management:** Data storage is included as part of Customer’s subscription.
+Customer is responsible for configuring appropriate data retention rules within the {{< product-c8y-iot >}} Administration application, balancing their specific use case requirements with budgetary considerations.

 For details on non-permitted uses of {{< product-c8y-iot >}}, please refer to the {{< product-c8y-iot >}} Terms of Service.

 ### Limitations and constraints

-In the interest of transparency and to ensure a mutual understanding of the service capabilities, we kindly ask customers to acknowledge the following limitations and constraints of the {{< product-c8y-iot >}} platform:
+In the interest of transparency and to ensure a mutual understanding of the service capabilities, we kindly ask Customer to acknowledge the following limitations and constraints of the {{< product-c8y-iot >}} platform:

-* **Hard quotas:** The customer acknowledges the existence of hard quotas as detailed in the {{< product-c8y-iot >}} documentation [here](/concepts/limits/).
+* **Hard quotas:** Customer acknowledges the existence of hard quotas as detailed in the {{< product-c8y-iot >}} documentation [here](/concepts/limits/).
 These quotas define maximum thresholds that the platform can support and are essential for maintaining overall system stability.
 * **Shared environment considerations:** Customers not utilizing {{< product-c8y-iot >}} Dedicated plans should be aware that their tenant is hosted within a shared environment.
-As a result, response times may occasionally vary due to shared resource usage, and the customer acknowledges such variations.
-Furthermore, infrastructure-level information such as HTTP or MQTT access logs cannot be shared with Customers.
+As a result, response times may occasionally vary due to shared resource usage, and Customer acknowledges such variations.
+Furthermore, infrastructure-level information such as HTTP or MQTT access logs cannot be shared with Customer.
-* **Data retention and storage costs:** The customer acknowledges that reducing data retention periods does not immediately lead to the reclamation of storage space or a reduction in storage costs due to technical processing requirements.
+* **Data retention and storage costs:** Customer acknowledges that reducing data retention periods does not immediately lead to the reclamation of storage space or a reduction in storage costs due to technical processing requirements.
-* **Distributed IoT system:** The customer acknowledges that IoT systems, by nature, are distributed and Internet-based:
+* **Distributed IoT system:** Customer acknowledges that IoT systems, by nature, are distributed and Internet-based:
     * **Connectivity reliability:** Connectivity may occasionally fail.
-To ensure reliable communication, customer devices and clients should implement appropriate reconnect or retry strategies.
-Singular connection drops or temporary failures are considered normal and do not constitute a service failure. {{< company-c8y >}} is committed to working with the customer to troubleshoot and resolve consistent and repeating communication issues.
+To ensure reliable communication, Customer devices and clients should implement appropriate reconnect or retry strategies.
+Singular connection drops or temporary failures are considered normal and do not constitute a service failure. {{< company-c8y >}} is committed to working with Customer to troubleshoot and resolve consistent and repeating communication issues.
     * **Third-party connectivity services:** Connectivity may involve third-party services such as LPWAN or mobile network operators.
-The customer acknowledges that while {{< product-c8y-iot >}} facilitates the transfer of data through these services, it does not operate, monitor, or troubleshoot these third-party networks.
-Connectivity between the customer's devices and {{< product-c8y-iot >}} cloud service is in the sole responsibility of the customer.
+Customer acknowledges that while {{< product-c8y-iot >}} facilitates the transfer of data through these services, it does not operate, monitor, or troubleshoot these third-party networks.
+Connectivity between Customer's devices and {{< product-c8y-iot >}} cloud service is in the sole responsibility of Customer.
-* **Data recovery**: While {{< company-c8y >}} maintains backups of data for its own business continuity management, disaster recovery on behalf of Customers (for example, after accidental data deletion by Customers) is a separate service.
+* **Data recovery**: While {{< company-c8y >}} maintains backups of data for its own business continuity management, disaster recovery on behalf of Customer (for example, after accidental data deletion by Customer) is a separate service.
 Customer expressly acknowledges the backup retention period and RPO outline above.

 ### Service availability